 Upon the WG approving a draft to be letter balloted, the WG officer(s) shall send out an email to all voting members advising the voting membership of the instructions that shall be properly followed for the vote to be considered valid.
 If a vote is received that is non-compliant to the WG officer’s instructions, the vote shall be considered invalid and the WG officer(s) shall send an email to that voter stating the reason for the invalidation of the vote.
 All comments shall be submitted in the form required as per the voting instructions.

-For an 802.15 WG letter ballot to be considered valid the abstention rate shall be less than 30%.
 The ballot shall state the closing time and date.
 If the ballot has not achieved a 50% return by the specified closing date, the ballot may be extended to close when a 50% return of the balloting group is received.
 This extension for receipt of a 50% return shall not be longer than 60 days.
 The last vote received from the Voter before the specified closing date will be the vote counted and comments considered.

 The TG shall respond to all comments that are received with valid votes.
 Comments received after the close of balloting, or that do not accompany a valid vote shall be provided to the TG.
 The TG shall acknowledge the receipt of these comments to the initiator and take such action the TG deems appropriate.